 - The domain address is currently limited to yourName.business.site and cannot be anything else.
 However, once you decide to get a paid site, you can add your own domain in the Google My Business dashboard.

 - The website is hosted, maintained and controlled by Google.
 By using My Business you accept their Terms of Service.

 - Your website is live as long as Google offers this service.
 Considering their history of shut down projects it’s important to stay vigilant and prepared to move to another provider.

 - Service can be limited or not accessible in some regions or languages.

 - The suite of features is constantly changing, which means that your website design can also be altered over time.

 WordPress is a Content Management System developed by Automattic a fully-remote company, that understands the Internet like no one else.
-In a nutshell the WordPress.org is a place for open source project, where anyone can contribute and help design a better platform for websites.
+In a nutshell, the WordPress.org is a place for open source project, where anyone can contribute and help design a better platform for websites.
 It also means that anyone can download, edit and adjust the software for their needs.
-Mind that managing WordPress, domain registration and web hosting requires technical knowledge and time to put all the pieces together.
+Mind that managing WordPress, domain registration and web hosting require technical knowledge and time to put all the pieces together.

 Automattic also offers a commercial version of WordPress with a free plan on the WordPress.com domain.
-In my opinion it’s the best bet for anyone who cannot get the Google My Business website and/or want to regularly publish written articles.
+In my opinion, it’s the best bet for anyone who cannot get the Google My Business website and/or want to regularly publish written articles.

 Why free plan on WordPress.com is the best website starting point?

 - The website creation process and content management are polished and consistent both on a computer web browser and on their official mobile app.